 You may have noticed real estate funds as part of the asset mix in some of your retirement accounts.
-Real estate investment trusts (REITs), are securities that sell like stock on the major exchanges and invest in real estate directly, either through properties or mortgages.
+REITs are securities that sell like stock on the major exchanges and invest in real estate directly, either through properties or mortgages.
 A REIT mutual fund owns numerous publicly traded REITs.
 Equity REITs invest in and own properties (thus responsible for the equity or value of their real estate assets).
 Their revenues come principally from their properties’ rents.
 Mortgage REITs deal in investment and ownership of property mortgages.
 These REITs loan money for mortgages to owners of real estate, or purchase existing mortgages or mortgage-backed securities.
 Their revenues are generated primarily by the interest that they earn on the mortgage loans.
 Hybrid REITs combine the investment strategies of equity REITs and mortgage REITs by investing in both properties and mortgages.